||3 months ago|

 Unfortunately, no one can be told what the Fediverse is

 The Fediverse is the vast array of servers that communicate via the ActivityPub or OStatus protocols.
 (Generally speaking, unless you're making or editing software to interact with the fediverse, you don't need to know what those are.)
 There are lots of different kinds of server software on the fediverse, like Pixelfed, Pleroma, Misskey, or WriteFreely.
 Mastodon is one of the most popular of these, and it's what this guide is about.
 If you're using one of the others, this guide probably won't help you much.

 How do I establish my brand's presence on Mastodon?

-We've had a decade of Twitter, Facebook, and heaven knows how many other social media platforms becoming platforms for Search Engine Optimization, Brand Awareness, and Corporate Synergy, and I'll be blunt: we're really, really tired of it.
+We've had fifteen years of Twitter, Facebook, and heaven knows how many other social media platforms becoming platforms for Search Engine Optimization, Brand Awareness, and Corporate Synergy, and I'll be blunt: most of us are really, really tired of it.